zimejin/CRUD-MongoDB-Express-App/README.md

 * Then on the terminal where the root directory is open create a Text Index by running the following code
 * "mongo"                 //This would start a mongodb shell.
 Then Type the following code
 * show dbs                // This would display a list of dbs
-* "use mongomart"         // mind the format. mongomart, mongo mart.
+* "use mongomart"          // This selects mongomart as the db of choice

- - Then run the next line of code.

-* db.item.createIndex({title: "text", slogan: "text", description: "text"}) Hopefully if all went as planned you would have created a new Text index.
-Press ctrl + c to exit the ongo shell.
+* db.item.createIndex({title: "text", slogan: "text", description: "text"})

+Hopefully if all went as planned you would have created a new Text index.
+Press ctrl + c to exit the mongo shell.

-* Finally in the root project directory in the terminal (/Mongo-mart) run the following command.
+* Finally in the root project directory, still in the terminal type the following command to run the application.

-Run the application by typing

-* node mongomart.js
+* "node mongomart.js"

 And there you have it :) whew!